joy-framework/suresql/README.md

 ## Migrations

 Suresql doesn't abstract sql away from you, it gives you an easy [yesql](https://github.com/krisajenkins/yesql) inspired way of working *with* sql!
-Even migrations happen in plain sql:
+Even migrations can happen in plain sql:

 ### Step 1.
 Create a sql file wherever you want